TROY, Ohio (WDTN) – Grabbing breakfast in Troy’s Holiday Inn lobby is the new reality for Tim and Monica Stine.

 He said doing those and many other items, on top of getting denied by FEMA twice has been a big frustration.

 “After applying, we talked to this other lady and she said what the first person put down in her notes shouldn’t have even been part of the question because it had nothing to do with the application you put in,” said Tim.

-Through it all, the Stines are staying hopeful and that they realize the healing process will take time, but can’t wait until they have a place to call their own again.Grab the FREE WDTN News App for iPhone or Android.
+Through it all, the Stines are staying hopeful and that they realize the healing process will take time, but can’t wait until they have a place to call their own again.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.